Below you will find pages that utilize the taxonomy term “Opensource”

 Archiving Historical Data from NextBus

 It seems that everyone who analyzes historical NextBus data has a different way of archiving their data.
 There are lots of ways one can use GIS to analyze this data, from creating movies showing the pulse of the transit system, to analyzing on-time performance, to finding bottlenecks.
 In that vein, I’ve created a short Python script that fetches NextBus data and puts it into a PostGIS database for analysis.
 You can download the latest version here.
+Here’s a rundown on options:

 Getting Started with Open-Source GIS: Primer

 I was talking to some friends at school tonight, and I realized what a barrier it can be to actually get some of the open-source geospatial tools I’ve talked about on this blog going.
 So I’m going to start a series about how one can get started with these tools, from a level-zero technical knowledge (of course, I assume basic GIS knowledge—if you know what I mean when I say buffering, geocoding and vector analysis, you’re fine).
+I’ll be approaching it from the standpoint of a Windows user (although OS X users with Intel Macs should be able to follow the same instructions, and if you’re a Linux user, you should have no problem).

 Basemaps in QGIS